IsuruMaduranga/natural-python/README.md

 # Natural Programming with Python

-A natural programming inspired decorator for easy LLM function calls with Pydantic parsing.
+A minimalistic natural programming inspired library for easy integration of LLMs into Python in a more pythonic way.

 ## Installation